ESIPFed/science-on-schema.org/guides/Dataset.md

 For these reasons, we recommend that any identifier having a known prefix value should be included in the value succeeded by a colon to form '<prefix>:<value>', or for this DOI: `doi:10.5066/F7VX0DMQ`.

 **Q: How do I know if an Identifier has a known prefix?**
-**A:** Each Identifier in the identifiers.org Registry that has a known prefix  will be specified on the identifers.org resitry page under the section called '**Identifier Schemes**' at the field labeled '**Prefix**'.
+**A:** Each Identifier in the identifiers.org Registry that has a known prefix  will be specified on the identifers.org registry page under the section called '**Identifier Schemes**' at the field labeled '**Prefix**'.

 An example of using [schema:PropertyValue](https://schema.org/PropertyValue) to describe an Identifier: